 “What the educator does in teaching is make it possible for the students to become themselves.”

-Anita ravi, founder, executive director
+Anita ravi, executive director & Principal

 Anita Ravi is a history teacher and teacher educator with over 20 years of experience working in urban public schooling.
 Ms. Ravi's work is based on a core belief in effort-based education for ALL students, with an emphasis on equity and access through school and curricular systems design.
 She taught high school history and humanities at School of the Future in New York City in the late 1990s, and transitioned into professional development and curriculum design upon moving to Pittsburgh, PA.
 As a fellow at the Institute for Learning, University of Pittsburgh from 2001 to 2007, she supported Social Studies supervisors across 15 urban school districts in designing curriculum and professional development for history teachers to support disciplinary literacy in secondary classrooms.
 Ms. Ravi became the Social Studies supervisor for Pittsburgh Public Schools in 2008, where she led a cadre of district history teachers to develop a core curriculum in Social Studies for grades 3-12.
 This project included the design of an innovative civics course for all 9th graders called “Civics: Be the Change.”
 Designed to engage students in solving pressing problems in their communities while learning the history of civic and social activism in Pittsburgh, “Civics: Be the Change” became a model course for the State of Pennsylvania.
 After moving to Southern California in 2011, Ms. Ravi became the Chief Academic Officer at Alliance College-Ready Public Schools, the largest charter school network in Los Angeles, serving 10,000 students in 22 middle and high schools.
 There, she hired and led a 24-person instructional team to design professional development and support for teachers and principals as they transitioned to the Common Core State Standards.